-Legal custody means the right of a parent to make major decisions concerning the child’s upbringing, including; healthcare, education, and religious training.
+Legal custody means the right of a parent or parents to make major decisions concerning the child’s upbringing, including; healthcare, education, and religious training.
 In Minnesota it is presumed to be in a child’s “best interests” for the parents to share joint legal custody.
-This means that the court will order them to be equally involved in and to jointly share in making major decisions which affect the health, welfare and safety of their minor children.
-Where a court has awarded joint legal custody, both parents have equal rights and responsibilities, and they are legally obligated to consult with and involve the other parent before making major parenting decisions.
+The court normally grants both parents the right to be equally involved in, and to jointly share in making major decisions which affect the health, welfare and safety of their minor children.
+Where the court has granted joint legal custody, both parents have equal rights and responsibilities, and they are legally obligated to consult with and involve the other parent before making major parenting decisions.

-However, in certain circumstances (for example where there has been domestic abuse or violence), or where the parents clearly lack the ability to communicate and cooperate with one another in a civil manner over concerns relating to the minor children, the court may award one parent sole legal custody.
+In certain circumstances however (for example where there has been domestic abuse or violence, or where the parents clearly lack the ability to communicate and cooperate effectively with one another in a civil manner over concerns relating to the minor children), the court may award one parent sole legal custody.

-Physical custody is just what it implies, that is, the day-to-day physical care and residence of the child or children.
-As to physical custody, there is no presumption under current Minnesota law as to what type of schedule for physical custody or parenting time is in the best interests of minor children.
+Physical custody concerns the day-to-day physical care and residence of the child or children.
+Under current Minnesota law there is no presumption as to what type of parenting time or parenting schedule is in the best interests of minor children.
 Therefor it is up to the parents themselves to come up with the day-to-day parenting schedule or parenting time arrangement which will serve the needs of their minor children.

 Traditionally, where one parent has been the parent to provide for a majority of the child’s care, or where the other parent has been an un-involved parent, the involved parent would be awarded sole physical custody, subject to reasonable parental access or parenting time (formerly called “visitation”), in the other parent.
 Reasonable parenting time often would consist of alternating weekends (i.e. from Friday afternoon through Sunday evening or perhaps Monday morning), and one evening a week, and an alternating holiday schedule.